-All About The Blood Type Diet: A Functional Medicine Perspective
+The Blood Type Diet: Exactly What You Need To Know According To A Functional Medicine Expert

 In 1996, a naturopathic physician named Peter D’Adamo published the book Eat Right 4 Your Type, which gave diet and lifestyle advice based on blood type.
 Immediately, it was a massive success, selling over 7 million copies, making the New York Times bestseller list, and translated into 52 different languages.
 (1)